cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/ai-intro/agents/_index.md

 The learning agent architecture builds on top of the rational agent (the performance element in the figure below), additional functions that:

 1. Embeds a _learner_ that learns the various models needed by the rational agent as well as allowing the rational agent to operate on unknown environments.
-In this respect it learns the world model or some elements of the utility function itself.
+In this respect it learns the world model,  some elements of the utility function itself or the desirability of each actions it takes.
 To enable learning, the rational agent sends training data to the learner.
 2. Introduces a _critic_ that transmits a positive or negative reward to the learner based on its own view of how the agent is doing.
 The learner can modify these models to make the rational agent perform better in the future.
 3. Introduces the _problem generator_ that can change the problem statement of the rational agent.
-Obviously the expected utility objective will not change but the utility function itself may in fact change to lead the agent to perform more exploration (risk) in its environment.
+Obviously the expected utility objective will not change but the utility function itself may in fact change to lead the agent to perform more exploration (increase its risk) in its environment.

+We will see in Deep Reinforcement Learning that this architecture is able to accommodate such end to end learning approach.
+In that setting the critic is part of the environment - see [Solving sparse-reward tasks with Curiosity](https://blogs.unity3d.com/2018/06/26/solving-sparse-reward-tasks-with-curiosity/) for an example where the critic is inside the agent generating intrinsic rewards.